 The University currently offers two options for health insurance coverage.
 All options are provided by Anthem BlueCross and BlueShield of Virginia.
 Each option offers a slightly different range of benefits with a corresponding range of monthly employee cost share premiums.
 Employee premiums are paid by payroll deduction on a pre-tax basis.
-A dental plan, a Prescription Drug Plan, a vision plan, and an Employee Assistance Program are offered with each of the three options.
+A dental plan, a prescription drug plan, a vision plan, and an employee assistance program are offered with each of the two options.
 All full-time administrative and faculty personnel may enroll at the start of the month following commencement of employment.
-Full-time support staff and hourly personnel are eligible to receive this coverage at the start of the month following commencement of six months of full-time employment.
+Full-time support staff and hourly employees are eligible to receive this coverage at the start of the month following the start of employment.
 Open enrollment for this program is held annually, usually during the first two weeks of November for a January 1st effective date.

 Group life insurance is available to all full-time University employees.
 Premiums are paid by the University.
 This benefit is available to administrative and faculty personnel on the first of the month following employment, and is available to staff and hourly personnel on the first of the month following employment.
 This policy provides life insurance coverage at the rate of one times annual base salary rounded up to the nearest thousand unless the annual salary falls on an even thousand.
 It is payable to the beneficiary, designated by the employee, upon death.
 At the termination of employment, all previously covered employees have the option of converting to an individual policy, at the policy holder's expense.